Free Services for Senior Citizens: Government and Other Options

 Your state’s dental association can connect you with local dental schools that offer free services.
 The association may also be able to provide free dentures.

-Brad Reichert, financial expert and founder and managing director of Reichert Asset Management, offers an additional choice for seniors needing assistance with dental health.
-“The Dental Lifeline Network is beneficial in assisting qualified patients in receiving adequate dental care,” Reichert shares.
+According to financial expert Brad Reichert, founder and managing director of Reichert Asset Management, the Dental Lifeline Network is a valuable resource for seniors needing assistance with dental care.
+“The program helps eligible seniors access adequate dental care,” Reichert explains.

-“Medicare tends to only offer minimal dental care, and many seniors may find that all-inclusive Medicare plans such as Advantage plans or Medigap plans may not fit their budgets,” says Reichert.
+“Medicare tends to only offer minimal dental care, and many seniors may find that all-inclusive Medicare plans such as Advantage plans or Medigap plans may not fit their budgets” Reichert adds.

 Free In-Home Assistance